 To facilitate and expedite ARPA-E's environmental review, Prime Recipients are required to complete an Environmental Impact Questionnaire during award negotiations.
 This form is available at https://arpa-e.energy.gov/technologies/project-guidance/pre-award-guidance/required-forms-and-templates.
-The Environmental Impact Questionnaire is due within 21 calendar days of the selection announcement.
+Each Prime Recipient must wait to complete the Environmental Impact Questionnaire (EIQ) until after ARPA-E has notified them that Attachment 3 Statement of Program Objectives is in final form.
+The completed EIQ is then due back to ARPA-E within 14 calendar days.

-6. Technology-to-Market Plan
+6. TECHNOLOGY-TO-MARKET PLAN